tomquinonero/carrot-css/docs/documentation/installation.md

 ## What to do now?

-You should probalby overwrite some CSS variables to make it your own and you should be good to go.See more on our [Getting Started guide](/getting-started/), check the [Documentation](/documentation) or just start coding 😀
+You should probably overwrite some CSS variables to make it your own and you should be good to go.See more on our [Getting Started guide](/getting-started/), check the [Documentation](/documentation) or just start coding 😀